andepraveenofficial/sqlite-tutorial/00-material/SQLite.md

 - **DQL** stands for **Data Query Language**
 - DQL is used to read data from the database.
-- DQL is used to query the database and return requested data, often with specific filters, sorting, and grouping.
+- DQL is used to query the database and return requested data.
 - Example : `SELECT`
   - **SELECT** : Fetches data from a database table.
   - Additional Features: **Filter**, **Order**